ALTIBASE/Documents/Manuals/Altibase_trunk/eng/DB Link User's Manual.md

 ##### IF EXISTS

-IF EXISTS specifies to drop the database link object *dblink_name* if it exists.
+If the IF EXISTS clause is used, the DROP statement runs without error even if the database link object does not exist.

 ##### dblink_name